 The Anti-Bullying Centre

-The objectives of the National Anti-Bullying Research and Resource Centre are aligned to support the UN’s overarching goal to “ensure inclusive and equitable quality education and promote lifelong learning opportunities for all by 2030 (SDG4) and supports the implementation of the Government of Ireland’s Action Plan on Bullying (2013), Action Plan for Online Safety (2018-2019), the Wellbeing Policy Statement and Framework for Practice (2018-2023), and the WRC/HSA Joint Code of Practice on the Prevention and resolution of Bullying at Work (2021).
+The objectives of the Centre are aligned to support the UN’s overarching goal to “ensure inclusive and equitable quality education and promote lifelong learning opportunities for all by 2030 (SDG4) and supports the implementation of the Government of Ireland’s Action Plan on Bullying (2013), Action Plan for Online Safety (2018-2019), the Wellbeing Policy Statement and Framework for Practice (2018-2023), and the WRC/HSA Joint Code of Practice on the Prevention and resolution of Bullying at Work (2021).

 Our partners include UNESCO, the Norwegian Centre for Learning Environment and Behavioural Research in Education, the Cyberbullying Research Centre (USA), the Word Anti-Bullying Forum, and the International Bullying Prevention Association.
 The Centre receives financial support for its work from the Government of Ireland, the European Commission, the Irish Research Council, the Health Services Executive, Rethink Ireland, and our industry partner Facebook/Instagram.